aala-emines/Lammoc/README.md

+This Repository hosts the work that has been done for LAMMOC to help devloping vulnerability maps.
-Before running the code, the working directory should contain MIROC6 historical data and Alexandro's .netcdf files, as well as directories named PT-results and P_bias to store generates .csv files.
+Access obtained datasets via Zenodo : https://zenodo.org/uploads/13317002 Before running the code, the working directory should contain MIROC6 historical data and Alexandro's .netcdf files, as well as directories named PT-results and P_bias to store generates .csv files.

 - **PT-Monthly.py :**